Binarized ResNet: Enabling Robust Automatic Modulation Classification at the resource-constrained Edge: Experimental evaluation

-All the experiments were performed using a system equipped with $3.00$ GHz CPU, $64$ GB RAM, and an NVIDIA Geforce RTX 2080Ti GPU.
-As model training options, RBNN is end-to-end trained with random initial weights in $200$ epochs using the stochastic gradient descent optimizer with the momentum of $0.9$.
-The mini-batch size for each iteration is set to $256$ and the learning rate is initialized at $0.01$.
+All the experiments were performed using a $3.00$ GHz CPU, $64$ GB RAM, and an NVIDIA Geforce RTX 2080Ti GPU.
+RBNN is trained end-to-end with random initial weights for $500$ epochs using the stochastic gradient descent optimizer with a momentum of $0.9$.
+The mini-batch size for each iteration is set to $256$, and the learning rate is initialized at $0.01$.
 The experiments use the cosine-annealing learning rate scheduler, where the learning rate is often restarted to simulate a warm restart.
-Out of the complete dataset, $75\%$ of the samples are used for training, and the rest for testing.
-We use the categorical cross-entropy loss function where the number of classes can be changed according to the RML Dataset being used.
-We have compared the proposed architecture in different settings with SOTA architectures in terms of performance and efficiency.
-In the case of MCNet and RMLResNet, we simulate them with the RBNN setting as well and add them in the comparison.
+For LResNet, we use a multi-step learning rate scheduler with a decay factor of $10$ and trained for $200$ epochs.
+Out of the complete dataset, $75\%$ of the samples are used for training and the rest for testing.
+We use the categorical cross-entropy loss function.